barr-israel/barrcodes/content/posts/1brc_part1/index.md

 Flamegraphs are a way to visualize the time a program spent in every function in the code, and here it can show us how much did the previous solution spend in gathering the measurements, which should consist mostly of reallocating the vectors the measurements are stored in.
 In Rust, the easiest way to generate flamegraphs is using [cargo-flamegraph](https://github.com/flamegraph-rs/flamegraph).
-After installing the package, it can be ran using:
+After installing the package, it can be run using:
 ```
 cargo flamegraph --profile bench
 ```